-K-Tor products convert mechanical energy from a human cranking or pedaling to electrical energy that can be used to recharge batteries.
+K-TOR® products convert mechanical energy from human cranking or pedaling to electrical energy that can be used to recharge batteries.

 You produce mechanical energy from your body eating food which fuels your muscles.
 This effort turns a hand crank or a pedal on our devices.